artsiomkorzun/1brc-walkthrough/Walkthrough.md

 You can find more information on cmov: [link](https://shipilev.net/jvm/anatomy-quarks/30-conditional-moves/).

 Indeed, it improves things quite a bit at this stage.
-But no one said that it will improve things at the end :(
+But no one said that it would improve things in the end :(

 ### 23 - ILP

 We got rid of the branches.
 Now it is time to take the best of instruction-level parallelism (ILP).
-CPU has a quite complex pipeline and is able to be executing several independent instructions at the same time.
+CPU has a quite complex pipeline and can execute several independent instructions at the same time.
 How do we parallelize instructions?
 We already squeezed a lot out of one row.
 Can we process several rows in one loop?
-Yes, we can split our segment in N chunks and write a loop to process N chunks at once.
+Yes, we can split our segment into N chunks and write a loop to process N chunks at once.
 Testing different N, we can empirically choose N to be 3.

 (I played with it on this machine, slightly reorganizing the code - move `::comma` into `::find`,